Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Ablation Studies

 \subsection{Number of Victims and Attackers:}

 Figure \ref{fig:rec_wth_att_vic} depicts the variation in results due to changes in the number of victims and attackers, respectively.
 Note that the number of attackers has no impact during the \offline~mode of the attack; hence, relevant results are derived for the \realtime~attack.
-We can see in the Figure although the number of successful reconstructions rises with the increase of victims or attackers, the rise is steeper with the increasing number of attackers.
-It is because the increased number of attackers has a forthright influence during the \realtime~attack as the victim updates are getting pushed into the global model more frequently than before, leading to greater data leakage.
+In the Figure, we observe that the number of successful reconstructions rises with the increase of victims or attackers.
+However, the rise is steeper with the increasing number of attackers because such an increase has a forthright influence during the \realtime~attack as the victim updates are getting pushed into the global model more frequently than before, leading to greater data leakage.
 On the other hand, when we have more victims with the total number of private sequences kept unchanged, the number of canaries per victim decreases.
 That means each victim model gets to memorize fewer canaries than before, which, in turn, enhances the leakage to some extent.
 But at the same time, increasing the number of victims hurts victim-round identification performance by increasing the number of false positive outcomes, as shown in Table \ref{tab:vic_idn}.
 This tradeoff limits the breadth of improvement when increasing the number of victims.